 Study design and patient selection

 This study is a prospective observational study approved by Memorial Sloan Kettering Cancer Center’s (MSK’s) Institutional Review Board (IRB; #14-251).
 Patient informed consents were obtained as per IRB protocol and samples were anonymized.
 Overall, 21 patients with biopsy-confirmed invasive breast cancer screened over an eight-month period (04/2015-12/2015) were initially included; one patient withdrew from the study.
 All patients were diagnosed with stage IIB-III breast cancer and were candidates to receive NST.
-Pre-treatment core biopsies were subjected to central review by a breast pathologist (F.P.) to determine the histologic type, grade, and receptor status.
-Hormone receptor (HR) status, including estrogen receptor (ER) and progesterone receptor (PR), and HER2 status were assessed by immunohistochemistry (IHC), and HER2 fluorescence in situ hybridization (FISH), according to the American Society of Clinical Oncology (ASCO)/ College of American Pathologists (CAP) testing guidelines42,43.
+Pre-treatment core biopsies were subjected to central review by a breast pathologist (F.P.) to determine the histologic type, grade, and receptor status; HR status, including estrogen receptor (ER) and progesterone receptor (PR), and HER2 status were assessed by immunohistochemistry (IHC), and HER2 fluorescence in situ hybridization (FISH), according to the American Society of Clinical Oncology (ASCO)/ College of American Pathologists (CAP) testing guidelines42,43.
 Tumors were classified as HR-positive/HER2-negative defined as ER IHC >1% and/or PR IHC >1% and HER2 IHC 0/1+ or 2+ without gene amplification by FISH, HER2-positive defined as HER2 IHC 3+ or 2+ with gene amplification by FISH, regardless of the ER status and triple-negative defined as lacking ER, PR and HER2 expression.
 Clinical data, including demographic information, clinical staging, type of NST, surgical staging, and follow-up were abstracted from the electronic medical records.
 Following NST all patients underwent surgery and pCR was defined as the absence of residual invasive cancer in the breast and all sampled regional nodes (ypT0/Tis ypN0 in the current American Joint Committee on Cancer staging system)1.

 Sample collection and processing

 Tissue samples from the primary tumor were collected at the time of initial biopsy and at the time of surgery after NST.
-Serial peripheral blood samples were collected from each patient prior to start, during and after completion of NST in two Streck cell-free DNA blood collection tubes (BCT; Streck, La Vista, NE).
+Given the variability in timing and duration of NST regimens in breast cancer, pre-treatment (T0) blood samples were collected prior to the initiation of cycle 1.
+On-treatment (T1) samples were collected at a planned intermediate timepoint during NST, typically after the mid-cycle.
+Post-treatment (T2) samples were collected at the end of NST and within two weeks prior to surgery.
+The median interval between T0 and T1 was 56 days (IQR, 54–64.8), and between T0 and T2 was 119 days (IQR, 98–138.5).
+Serial peripheral blood samples from each patient were collected in two Streck cell-free DNA blood collection tubes (BCT; Streck, La Vista, NE).
 Blood was processed and cell-free DNA (cfDNA) extracted using the QIAsymphony SP system (Qiagen), quantified, and stored following validated standard operating procedures at MSK’s cfDNA extraction laboratory in the Department of Pathology and Laboratory Medicine, as previously described44.

 Tumor and cfDNA targeted sequencing